 ← Back to blog

-12 Best Ollama Models to Run on a MacBook in 2026
+The 12 Best Ollama Models for Mac in 2026

 Ollama's model library has hundreds of options.
 Most articles recommend models without telling you whether they'll fit on your machine.
 This ranking is grouped by MacBook RAM — 8 GB, 16 GB, 24 GB, 32 GB+ — so you can scan to your exact hardware and pick a model that actually runs well, not a model that technically loads and then crashes Activity Monitor.
 All 12 are available via ollama pull.

 Short version: on 8 GB use llama3.2:3b.
 On 16 GB use qwen2.5:7b.
 On 24 GB step up to deepseek-coder-v2:16b for code or mistral-nemo:12b for general.
 On 32 GB+ use qwen2.5:32b or llama3.3:70b.
 Jump to the table.
-And if you want these same models on your iPhone, PocketLLM has you covered.
+And if you want these same models on your iPhone, PocketLLM is built to cover that (coming soon).

 Ollama automatically quantizes most models to Q4 on Mac unless you request a different precision.
 The file sizes and memory footprints below reflect Q4 — the default.
 If you're on a tight memory budget, you can sometimes drop to Q3 or Q2 with meaningful quality loss, or if you have headroom, bump to Q5 or Q8 for marginal quality gains.
 The sweet spot is Q4 on Apple Silicon, full stop.